matthewmain/kiss_the_sky/builds/v1.1/README.md

 - [X] speed up pod opening & seed drop to accomodate faster seasonal changes
 - [X] omit pod closure at plant death
 - [X] fix large-plant elimination issue when curser is too far from a point by calibrating elimination radius based on largest plant width)

-- [ ] fix all forward growth based on y-values by replacing with trig formula to ensure new growth is forward regardless of stalk angle

-- [ ] change season background gradients so seasons are more distinct and changes are more dramatic (don't overdo it though)
+- [X] change season background gradients so seasons are more distinct and changes are more dramatic (don't overdo it though)

 - [ ] give stalks & leaves variable fills (gradient, if possible) instead of stroke outlines (should look better and may improve rendering performance)